PiotrZadka/tetris_amazonq/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests for any improvements or bug fixes.
+Feel free to fork this project and submit pull requests for improvements or bug fixes.

 ---

-Enjoy playing Amazon Tetris! 🎮
+Enjoy playing Amazon Tetris! 🧱🎮